What is it: The Rising of the Shield Hero (Tate no Yuusha no Nariagari)

 - Soundtrack composed by Kevin Penkin.

 The series was first released in January 2019 and quickly gained popularity, especially among fans of isekai, a subgenre involving characters being transported to parallel worlds.
 The animation is notable for its visual quality and engaging soundtrack, which complements the emotional narrative.
-The anime adaptation was well-received, with many praising the character depth and world-building.
-The series also addresses social and moral issues, such as prejudice and the fight against injustice, making it even more relevant to contemporary audiences.
+The anime adaptation was well-received, with many praising the depth of the characters and the world-building.
+The series also addresses social and moral issues, such as prejudice and the fight against injustice, which makes it even more relevant to contemporary audiences.

 Naofumi, the protagonist, is a character who evolves significantly throughout the series.
 Initially, he is a naive and unprepared young man, but after being betrayed by those he trusted, he transforms into a more cynical and determined hero.
 This evolution is one of the narrative's strengths, as it allows viewers to connect with his struggles and triumphs.
-Furthermore, Naofumi forms unexpected alliances, including the young demihuman Raphtalia, who becomes his loyal companion.
-The relationship between the two is one of the series' most touching elements, demonstrating how trust and friendship can flourish even in the most difficult circumstances.
+Furthermore, Naofumi forms unexpected alliances, including with the young demi-human Raphtalia, who becomes his loyal companion.
+The relationship between the two is one of the most touching elements of the series, showing how trust and friendship can flourish even in the most difficult circumstances.

 Another interesting aspect of The Rising of the Shield Hero is the portrayal of the other heroes.
-While Naofumi is seen as the antihero, the other heroes, such as the Sword Hero and the Spear Hero, are presented in a more traditional manner, creating an interesting contrast.
+While Naofumi is seen as the anti-hero, the other heroes, such as the Sword Hero and the Spear Hero, are presented in a more traditional way, creating an interesting contrast.
 This dynamic between the heroes and how they interact with Naofumi adds layers to the story, allowing viewers to reflect on what it truly means to be a hero.
-The series also addresses the prejudice Naofumi faces, not only as a Shield Hero, but also because of his background and the circumstances surrounding him, which resonates with many who have felt marginalized.
+The series also addresses the prejudice Naofumi faces, not only for being a Shield Hero but also for his background and the circumstances surrounding him, which resonates with many who have felt marginalized.

-Critical reception for The Rising of the Shield Hero was largely positive, with many praising its engaging narrative and character development.
-The series also sparked debate on topics such as the morality of heroes and the nature of justice, making it a work that goes beyond superficial entertainment.
-The anime's success led to the production of a second season, which promises to further expand the story and universe presented.
+The critical reception of The Rising of the Shield Hero was largely positive, with many praising its engaging narrative and character development.
+The series also sparked debates on themes such as the morality of heroes and the nature of justice, making it a work that goes beyond superficial entertainment.
+The anime's success led to the production of a second season, which promises to further expand the story and the universe presented.
 With a growing fanbase and a narrative that continues to evolve, The Rising of the Shield Hero has established itself as one of the most influential works in the isekai genre today.